mwangdakota/pages-uswds-jekyll/_timeline/step-4.md

 ---
 title: Submit your Project Pitch (required)
-description: Submit your Project Pitch using our [online form](https://nsfgov.secure.force.com/sbir/) to find out if your project is a good fit for the program. <br>Processing time&#58; Up to three weeks.
+description: Find out if your project is a good fit for the program. <br>Processing time&#58; Up to three weeks.
 ---

+Submit your Project Pitch using our [online form](https://nsfgov.secure.force.com/sbir/) to find out if your project is a good fit for the program. <br>Processing time&#58; Up to three weeks.

 <em>*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window.
 The submission windows for 2020 are:<br/>
  <br/>